Corporate Liability For Employees’ Negligent Driving

 Am I Covered ebook

-A company may try to avoid responsibility for the negligent actions of the driver by claiming the employee was not acting within the scope of employment.
-Even if the corporation proves the person was not acting within the scope of employment, you may still win your case if you can prove the employer was negligent in hiring, training or supervising the employee.
+A company may try to avoid responsibility for the driver’s negligent actions by claiming the employee was not acting within the scope of employment.
+Even if the corporation proves the person was not acting within the scope of employment, you may still win your case if you can prove the employer was negligent in hiring, training, or supervising the employee.

 Proving the Employee Was Acting Within the Scope of Employment

-Illinois law has adopted the “Restatement of Agency” in determining whether a person was acting within the scope of employment.
+Illinois law has adopted the “Restatement of Agency” in determining whether a person acted within the employment scope.
 Adapting the requirements to a driver of a company car, the employee must:

 • Be driving on behalf of the employer when the accident occurred;